 So where can you find some inspiration for your content?
 Here are some ideas:

-Start with Your Own Site
+1 – Start with Your Own Site

 You can also use your social media accounts to see which types of content generate a larger following.
-For example, if you find that your blog post promotions on your Twitter account are getting more attention than your long form content promotions on your LinkedIn account, you may be doing right by Twitter, and you can do the same style of promotion with LinkedIn.
+For example, if you find that your blog post promotions do better on your Twitter than they do on your LinkedIn, you may be doing right by Twitter.
+Next step would be to try the same style of promotion with LinkedIn.

-Find the Content the Crowd Likes
+2 – Find the Content the Crowd Likes

 Count your likes, shares, comments and all forms of social media engagement to give you a clear picture of what content is socially successful.
-You can also join in the conversation in order to let your followers know that you’re listening to what they have to say.
-Read what your followers have to say about your content and respond whenever they have questions, or whenever they show appreciation for your content.
+You can also join in the conversation in order to let your followers know that you’re listening.
+Read what your followers have to say about your content and respond whenever they have questions or show appreciation for your content.

 In addition, you can put your readers to work by encouraging them to post comments.
 An ending sentence to your comment like “Please share your stories below” or “Please let us know what you think” can be a great prompt for your readers.
 You can also put up polls and surveys to find out what they think about certain topics.

-For instance, if your business deals with gardening, find out some of the common questions about growing and harvesting plants, and create your content around it.
+For instance, if your business deals with gardening, find out some of the common questions about growing and harvesting plants.
+Then create your content around it.
 Social media groups are also a great place to start looking for content inspiration.
 You can read through tonnes of different questions, and you can even join in the discussion.
-Answer sites and social media groups are a treasure trove of unanswered questions about your industry that you can use for your content.
+Answer sites and social media groups are a treasure trove of unanswered questions about your industry.
+Use that for your content.

-For example, if you’re in the design industry and there’s this new kind of software on the market, mention this in your content and show the readers how updated your site is.
+For example, if you’re in the design industry and there’s this new kind of software on the market, mention this in your content.
+Show the readers how updated your site is!
 In addition, you can even make use of RSS and Google Alerts to tell you whenever there’s new information on breaking news on topics related to your industry.

-Do Trend Searches
+6 – Do Trend Searches

-Sites like Google Trends, Topsy and Alltop help you find out more about trending topics.
+Sites like Google Trends and Alltop help you find out more about trending topics.
 Google Trends can show you what people are searching for when it comes to a particular industry.
 For instance, when people search for recipes, are they interested in video tutorials, tutorials with lots of images or more straightforward text tutorials?

-Step Out of the Office
+7 – Step Out of the Office

 Media like magazines, newspapers, TV and radio are still widely used by people because the content they have is still relevant.
-Information from these sources don’t necessarily have a lot of online attention, which gives you the opportunity to be the one to make this information available online.
+Information from these sources doesn’t necessarily have a lot of online attention.
+This gives you the opportunity to be the one to make this information available online.